Exquisite Elegance: Discovering the Finest Red Wine Burgundies

-The two best red wines of Piedmont, Barolo, and Barbaresco, take their identities from villages of the same name.
-But other appellations also do the grape justice: Nebbiolo d’Alba, Langhe Nebbiolo and red Roero are all winning critical praise and consumer adulation nowadays.
+The two best red wines of Piedmont, Barolo and Barbaresco, take their identities from villages of the same name.
+But other appellations also do the grape justice: Nebbiolo d’Alba, Langhe Nebbiolo, and red Roero are all winning critical praise and consumer adulation nowadays.
 Interestingly, most of the region’s other famous wines are named after the grapes from which they are made – Barbera, Dolcetto, Moscato – and not the area’s picturesque villages.
-However, if the grape is attached to a village-name suffix – Barbera d’ Asti, for example – then it means that it has been grown in a delimited and superior designation.
+However, if the grape is attached to a village-name suffix – Barbera d’ Asti, for example – it means that it has been grown in a delimited and superior designation.
 Piedmont is nothing if not complex!

 Barbera, however, is a red grape that has been historically unfairly maligned – although this is now changing.
-Today, Barbera is very much in vogue, producing big, deep, powerfully-scented and charming wines.
+Today, Barbera is very much in vogue, producing big, deep, powerfully-scented, and charming wines.
 That being said, the grape requires a monumental amount of effort in the vineyard.
 It thrives on calcareous soils; left to its own devices, Barbera vines produce massive yields, promiscuously growing inflated bunches and oversized berries.
 Yet with skill – and regular pruning – Barbera makes special wine.
-It is a variety which, when underripe, suffers from an abundance of tart acidity, although the grape was traditionally picked earlier than Nebbiolo!
-But in fact, Barbera needs to be planted on warm sites and benefits from being harvested in late September, to bring the acidity down to manageable levels.
+Unfortunately, it is a variety that, when underripe, suffers from an abundance of tart acidity, although the grape was traditionally picked earlier than Nebbiolo!
+But in fact, Barbera needs to be planted on warm sites and benefits from being harvested in late September to bring the acidity down to manageable levels.
 The best growers in Barbera d’Asti and Barbera d’Alba have no peers – Barbera del Monferrato is also increasingly gaining a favorable reputation for its wine.

 What are Barbera’s signature scent and flavor?
 Typically, young examples smell of cherry and black fruits, while oak-aged wines tend to have more structure and weight.
 The best vintages offer a counterpoint between plum fruit and more exotic, spicy characteristics.
 The variation between growers, sub-zones, appellations, and vintages is fascinating.
 Barbera is very much a chameleon.

 The best wines pay homage to that often-quoted winemaking compliment – “balanced.”
 You can expect black fruits, licorice, and plum on the nose and palate.
-Most of all, Dolcetto should be fleshy and appealing soft in the mouth.
+Most of all, Dolcetto should be fleshy appealing, and soft in the mouth.
 It loves local dishes and is a mainstay of all good Piemontese kitchens.
 Often slightly bitter on the finish, Dolcetto benefits from a healthy amount of anthocyanins in the grape skins, which means a shorter maceration is advisable.
 More powerful, structured examples are produced, but these are often too tannic and unwieldy.
 Dolcetto reaches its apogee (in our opinion), in the villages of Alba, Diano d’Alba and Dogliani.

 But Piedmont’s real crowd-pleaser is arguably Moscato.
-This unique sparkling wine style, which has been massively and heavily popularized across the US, owes its origins to an obscure corner of north-west Italy.
+This unique sparkling wine style, which has been massively and heavily popularized across the US, owes its origins to an obscure corner of northwest Italy.
 It remains the region’s signature white grape, loved and despised in equal measure – often for the same reasons.
 Acolytes will rave about the low alcohol and the ‘straightforward’ fruity character of the wine; naysayers deride the style as “fizzy pop.”
 The grape is responsible for sparkling Asti and the superior Moscato d’Asti.
 The grape ripens to about 7-8% potential alcohol, which becomes about 5% in the bottle.
 Vineyards surrounding the village of Asti always produced the best wines.
 Cellar Tours adores the style – wine does not always have to be ‘serious’ and expensive to give pleasure.
 Served after a heavy banquet, Moscato’s lightness of touch can delight saturated dinner guests.